Welcome to South Puget Sound Community College! We are excited to have you join our college community.

 Step 1 - Orientation Booklet

-Read and review the New Employee Orientation Booklet.
+Read and review the New Employee Orientation and Resource Guide.
 Within this booklet you will find a wealth of resources for new employees such as pay days, campus resources, and staff development information.
 Print or save this booklet to refer to for future reference.

 Step 2 - New Hire Checklist

 Print out the New Hire Checklist for Supervisors and review this with your supervisor.
 Once you have completed all the steps, you and your supervisor will sign and then route the form to Human Resources.
 The Departmental New Hire Checklist covers: attendance, job expectations, equipment & property use, safety & security, compensation, employee training, department functions, and personal concerns.

 Step 3 - Required Trainings